aditirai3/Food-Deserts/README.md

 ## Final Product
 Visit https://final-food-desert.herokuapp.com/ to see our website with more information on Food Deserts and how to take action.

-See the attacked PowerPoint presentation for information on data processing and snippets of code used in Data Cleaning and Machine Learning.
+See the attached PowerPoint presentation for information on data processing and snippets of code used in Data Cleaning and Machine Learning.